 Depending on the likelihood and potential impact of particular changes, different treatment may be applied by the institution.
 For instance, some changes may seem highly unlikely, but would have such a huge impact that the institution is expected to prepare contingency measures.
 Other, more likely regulatory changes, however, are expected to be captured in the liquidity and funding plan itself.
-An example is LCR phase-in.
+An example is the implementation of the net stable funding ratio (NSFR).